 Note that this tool is now named “Optimize Drives” on Windows 8.
 It’s no longer the Disk Defragmenter.

 You can create restore CDs to easily restore your computer back to its factory default state if its software ever becomes damaged, and stores like Best Buy may charge you to do this for you on new PCs.
 This isn’t necessary much of the time, as computers ship with recovery partitions and Windows 8 includes built-in refresh and reset options.

 However, on Windows 7, you can likely create restore CDs or DVDs using a tool your manufacturer provides.
-On Windows 8, you can create a recovery drive that contains a copy of your entire system, just in case the recovery data on your hard drive becomes damaged for some reason.
+On Windows 8 or 10, you can create a recovery drive that contains a copy of your entire system, just in case the recovery data on your hard drive becomes damaged for some reason.